Wildfire rages in Southern California coastal mountains

-The fire was burning near Rancho del Cielo, which was once owned by Ronald and Nancy Reagan and was known as the Western White House during his presidency.
-Fire crews were protecting the ranch where Reagan hosted world leaders.
+SANTA BARBARA, Calif.
+(AP) — A wildfire raging through Southern California coastal mountains threatened ranches and rural homes and kept a major highway shut down Wednesday as the fire-scarred state faced a new round of dry winds that raise risk of flames.

-The fire erupted Monday on a ridge and swept toward the ocean, forcing the closure of U.S. 101, the only major highway on that section of the coast.
-Evacuation orders and warnings were in place for ranches and several rural communities.
+The Alisal Fire covered more than 22 square miles (57 square kilometers) in the Santa Ynez Mountains west of Santa Barbara, and the number of firefighters was nearly doubled to 1,300, with more on the way.
+Containment remained at 5%.

-While the area is lightly populated, the blaze burning in dense chaparral threatened more than 100 homes, ranches and other buildings, fire officials said.
+While the scenic region along the Pacific shoreline is lightly populated, the blaze was a threat to more than 100 homes, ranches and other buildings, fire officials said.

-The Santa Barbara County Board of Supervisors declared a local emergency on Tuesday and asked Gov. Gavin Newsom to declare a state of emergency to free up more state resources for firefighters and evacuees.
+Fire crews were protecting Rancho del Cielo, which was once owned by Ronald and Nancy Reagan and was known as the Western White House during his presidency.
+The 688-acre (278-hectare) ranch where Reagan hosted world leaders sits atop the mountain range, above the flames feeding on dense chaparral and grasses.

-In Northern California, fire crews increased containment of a blaze that destroyed 25 mobile homes, 16 RVs and a park building at the Rancho Marina RV Park in Sacramento County.
+Based on staff reports from the ranch, the fire was about a half-mile (0.8 kilometers) away late Wednesday morning, but that section of the blaze was not as active as others, said Jessica Jensen, the foundation vice president and chief of staff, in an email to The Associated Press.
+“We are thankful that there has been no fire activity on the actual Reagan Ranch property.
+The Ranch, itself, is still in a very defensible position,” Jensen wrote.

 A historic drought in the American West tied to climate change is making wildfires harder to fight.
 It has killed millions of trees in California alone.
 Scientists say climate change has made the West much warmer and drier in the past 30 years and will continue to make weather more extreme and wildfires more frequent and destructive.